-can help you draw up the company’s Articles of Association and know more about the Dutch company law
+The Articles of Association in the Netherlands are important documents that govern the functioning of the company.
+Our lawyers in the Netherlands can help you draw up the company’s Articles of Association and know more about the Dutch company law.

 Articles of Association and the types of Dutch companies

-to incorporate.
+When opening a company in the Netherlands, investors must choose the appropriate type of company to incorporate.
 Private limited liability companies (BV) and public limited companies (NV) in the Netherlands need to execute and file deeds of incorporation.
-This deed contains important information about the company incorporators, Board Members, and financial details, such as the initial capital of the company.
-The incorporation deed also contains the company’s Articles of Association.
+This deed contains important information about the company Below, we present a list of the details or information included in the Articles of Association:

 The Articles of Association can be viewed as the company’s constitution: a document that defines the purpose of the company, the kind of business it will develop, the duties and responsibilities of its directors and the powers that lay in the hands of the company’s shareholders.